• Twitter

 Challenge: Supermarket turkey vs. Organic Bird

 A turkey may seem like a humble, if popular, bird but it’s yielding increasing discussion in the food world.
+Is it worth it to buy a more expensive turkey?
+Is organic a good upgrade?
 One study found that generic turkeys contained high levels of bacteria; researchers pointed to the use of mass antibiotics as the culprit.
 Turkeys raised on smaller farms tend to get more humane treatment than those cranked out by the millions at factory farms.

 A movement began more than a decade ago to save old-time breeds through a “heritage turkey” movement.
 Epicurious did a taste test of six supermarket brand turkeys and found a wide variation on flavors.
 Inspired by this, for the Firehouse Challenge, I purchased two turkey breasts and cooked them exactly the same.
 My goal: to see if there would be a difference in flavor, texture, cooking time and to evaluate the relative cost.